kaldughayem/dynlinks/README.md

 ```bash
 ./dynlinks exp -gen /path/to/gen_dirs -i
 ```
-The `-gen` option is to pass to the tool the location where the gen directories mounted by the containers are mounted (more information in the [example.topo](example.topo) file).
+The `-gen` option is to pass to the tool the location where the gen directories mounted by the containers are mounted (more information in the [example-topo.yml](example-topo.yml) file).

 To run the tool using a properties file:
 ```bash